 The origination fee we charge is generally one to four percent of the face value of a life insurance policy's benefit and is charged and received by us when we acquire the related policy.
 The origination fee we charge is calculated into the total purchase price we pay for a life insurance policy, but is a separate transaction that is not netted against the purchase price we pay to a seller of an insurance policy.
 In 2010, we generated cash flows of \$6,048,493 from origination fees that covered our operational expenditures.
 Profit from intra-company origination fees for life insurance policies retained by the Company are eliminated from our statement of operations.
 As such, the origination fees collected under our life insurance policy financing arrangements are reflected in our statement of cash flows as cash flows from financing activities.
 See the subcaption "-Cash Flows" below for further information.
 We determine the purchase price of life insurance policies in accordance with ASC 325-30 Investments in Insurance Contracts using the fair value method.
 Under the fair value method, the initial investment is recorded at the transaction price, including direct acquisition costs.
 Since the origination fees are paid from a wholly owned subsidiary to the parent company, these costs are not included in the transaction price for our GAAP financial statements.
+For further discussion on our accounting policies for life settlements, please refer to footnote 1 of the notes to our consolidated financial statements.
 In 2010, we used origination fees earned in 2010 to repay approximately \$1,446,825 in unsecured working capital loans, along with \$90,900 in accrued interest from those loans.
 The loans were made to us by Insurance Strategies Fund, LLC, a Delaware limited liability company controlled by Jon R. Sabes and Steven F. Sabes, our Chief Executive Officer and Chief Operating Officer, respectively, in 2009.
-The agreement with Insurance Strategies Fund under which the working capital loans were made remains in effect so that additional working capital loans may in the future be made as our Board of Directors determines to be necessary.
-See "Management-Related-Party Tran
+The agreement with Insurance Strategies Fund under which the working capital loans were made remains in effect s

 To date, we have financed our policy acquisition, servicing and related financing expenditures primarily through restricted borrowings made directly by our subsidiaries.
 In particular, DLP Funding II has entered into a \$100 million revolving credit facility with Autobahn/DZ Bank and GWG Life has issued secured notes (referred to throughout this prospectus as the "subsidiary secured notes").
-At September 30, 2011, we owed approximately \$55.7 million in principal amount on our revolving credit facility.
-Interest accrues on amounts borrowed under the revolving credit facility at a floating rate the weighted average of which was 2.16% per annum at September 30, 2011.
-As of September 30, 2011 we had the ability to borrow up to \$44.3 million.
-At September 30, 2011 we estimate our borrowing base made available to us an additional \$7.17 million under the revolving credit facility.
-On that same date, we had approximately \$52.7 million in principal amount of subsidiary secured notes outstanding.
-The weighted-average interest rate of our outstanding subsidiary secured notes at that date was 8.01%, and the weighted-average maturity at that date was 1.55 years.
+At June 30, 2011, we owed approximately \$48.2 million in principal amount on our revolving credit facility.
+Interest accrues on amounts borrowed under the revolving credit facility at a floating rate the weighted average of which was 2.08% per annum at June 30, 2011.
+As of June 30, 2011 we had the ability to borrow up to \$51.8 million.
+At June 30, 2011 we estimate our borrowing base made available to us an additional \$11.46 million under the revolving credit facility.
+On that same date, we had approximately \$60.6 million in principal amount of subsidiary secured notes outstanding.
+The weighted-average interest rate of our outstanding subsidiary secured notes at that date was 8.01%, and the weighted-average maturity at that date was 1.8 years.
 The subsidiary secured notes outstanding have renewal features similar to those of the debentures.
-Since we first issued our subsidiary secured notes, we have experienced \$43,927,354 in maturities, of which \$31,883,188 has renewed for an additional term as of September 30, 2011.
+Since we first issued our subsidiary secured notes, we have experienced \$35,013,644 in maturities, of which \$25,714,952 has renewed for an additional term as of June 30, 2011.
 This has provided us with an aggregate renewal rate of approximately 73% for investments in our subsidiary secured notes.
-Since we filed our debenture registration statement in June 2011, we have experienced \$8,843,710 in maturities, of which \$7,653,600 has renewed for an additional term in the quarter ending September 30, 2011.
-This has provided us with a renewal rate of 87% in the quarter ending September 30, 2011.